open-metadata/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/profiler/auto_tagging.md

 ## Auto PII Tagging
 Here, we are tagging PII Sensitive/NonSensitive tag to column based on the following ways

-### During Metadata Ingestion
-- During metadata ingestion, we use the column name to determine the PII tag.
-- We pass the column name through regex, which gives the `PII` Sensitive/NonSensitive tag.

 ### During Profiler Ingestion
 - During profiler ingestion, we profiler through the sample data.
-- This sample data is passed through a [spacy](https://spacy.io/) library, wich give spacy entity name, which is used to determine PII Sensitive/NonSensitive Tag.
+- This sample data is passed through a [presidio](https://microsoft.github.io/presidio/)library, wich give spacy entity name, which is used to determine PII Sensitive/NonSensitive Tag.

 #### Case: Profiler Ingestion